 Like the Evolution II, the Sport Evolution has thinner glass, a lighter trunk and bumpers, and brake cooling ducts in place of foglights.
 In addition, it also has a smaller fuel tank.
 For homologation purposes, the Sport Evolution has unique front and rear spoilers with adjustable extensions for greater downforce, even wider front fenders, and reprofiled grille slats with sealed gaps for better aerodynamics, all of which have negligible effect on the street.
 The M3 Sport Evolution also sits 10mm lower than the normal E30 M3.

 The Sport Evolution was only offered only in Jet Black (668) with red bumper stripes or Brilliant Red (308) with black bumper stripes.
 The wheels are the same 7.5x16-inch cross-spoke items used on other Evolution models, but the spokes are painted a darker Nogaro Silver.
 Comfort items such as power windows, a sunroof, on-board computer and air conditioning were all deleted in order to keep weight down, though they could be ordered as options.
 Even the interior map lights and grab handles were deleted.
 Recaro sport seats with integrated headrests were standard in Anthracite M cloth.
 Black leather with the M tri-colour logo was an option.
 A suede-covered M Technic II steering wheel, shift knob and parking brake handle were included along with red seatbelts.
-Door sill plates with colour "M3" insignias were added and a special plaque denoting each car as a Sport Evolution appears on the centre console (though it does not include the unique number of each example out of the 600).
+Door sill plates with colour "M3" insignias were added and a special plaque denoting each car as a Sport Evolution appears on the centre console."

 • Errors and omissions excepted.